Digitaizen/ev-pta/setup.md

 ## Deployment

-### Vercel (Recommended)
+### Firebase (Recommended)
-1. Connect your GitHub repository to Vercel
+1. Connect your GitHub repository to Firebase
-2. Set environment variables in Vercel dashboard
+2. Set environment variables in Firebase console
 3. Deploy automatically on push to main branch

 ### Manual Deployment